Genetic studies of Jews: Y-DNA of Ethiopian Jews

-Hammer et al. in 2000 and the team of Shen in 2004 arrive at similar conclusions, namely a genetic differentiation in – other people in the north of Ethiopia, which probably indicates a conversion of local populations.
+Hammer et al. (2000) and the team of Shen in 2004 arrive at similar conclusions, namely a genetic differentiation in – other people in the north of Ethiopia, which probably indicates a conversion of local populations.

-A 2010 study by Behar et al. on the Beta Israel showed similar Middle Eastern genetic clustering to Semitic-speaking Ethiopian non-Jewish Tigrayans and Amharas, but more than Cushitic-speaking non-Jewish Ethiopian Oromos.
+A study by Behar et al. (2010) on the Beta Israel showed similar Middle Eastern genetic clustering to Semitic-speaking Ethiopian non-Jewish Tigrayans and Amharas, but more than Cushitic-speaking non-Jewish Ethiopian Oromos.

 Y-DNA of Indian Jews

-Genetic analysis shows that the Bene Israel of India cluster with the indigenous populations of western India, but do have a clear paternal link to the populations of the Levant.
+Genetic analysis shows that the Bene Israel of India cluster with the Indigenous populations of western India, but do have a clear paternal link to the populations of the Levant.

 A recent more detailed study on Indian Jews has reported that the paternal ancestry of Indian Jews is composed of Middle East specific haplogroups (E, G, J(xJ2) and I) as well as common South Asian haplogroups (R1a, H, L-M11, R2).

 Priestly families

 Cohanim

-Nephrologist Dr. Karl Skorecki decided to analyze the Cohanim to see if they were the descendants of one man, in which case they should have a set of common genetic markers.
+Nephrologist Karl Skorecki decided to analyze the Cohanim to see if they were the descendants of one man, in which case they should have a set of common genetic markers.

-To test this hypothesis, he contacted Dr. Michael Hammer of the University of Arizona, a researcher in molecular genetics and a pioneer in research on chromosomes.
+To test this hypothesis, he contacted Michael Hammer of the University of Arizona, a researcher in molecular genetics and a pioneer in research on chromosomes.
 Their article, published in Nature in 1997, has had some impact.
-A set of special markers (called Cohen Modal Haplotype or CMH) was defined as one which is more likely to be present in the Cohanim, defined as contemporary Jews named Cohen or a derivative, and it was proposed that this results from a common descent from the ancient priestly lineage than from the Jewish population in general.
+A set of special markers (called Cohen Modal Haplotype or CMH) was defined as one which is more likely to be present in the Cohanim, defined as contemporary Jews named Cohen or a derivative, and it was proposed that this results from a common descent from the ancient priestly lineage rather than from the Jewish population in general.

 But, subsequent studies showed that the number of genetic markers used and the number of samples (of people saying Cohen) were not big enough.
 The last study, conducted in 2009 by Hammer and Behar et al., says 20 of the 21 Cohen haplogroups have no single common young haplogroup; five haplogroups comprise 79.5% of all haplogroups of Cohen.
-Among these first 5 haplogroups, J-P58 (or J1E) accounts for 46.1% of Cohen and the second major haplogroup, J-M410 or J2a accounts for 14.4%.
-Hammer and Behar have redefined an extended CMH haplotype as determined by a set of 12 markers and having as "background" haplogroup determining the most important lines J1E (46.1%).
-This haplotype is absent among non-Jews in 2009 analyzed in the study.
+Among these first 5 haplogroups, J-P58 (or J1E) accounts for 46.1% of Cohen, and the second major haplogroup, J-M410 or J2a accounts for 14.4%.
+Hammer and Behar have redefined an extended CMH haplotype as determined by a set of 12 markers and having a "background" haplogroup determining the most important lines J1E (46.1%).
+This haplotype was absent among non-Jews in 2009 analyzed in the study.
 This divergence would appear to be from 3000 ± 1000 years ago.
 This study nevertheless confirms that the current Cohen lineage descended from a small number of paternal ancestors.